 Republicans promised to protect these vital services, but his plan will make women, individuals with cancer, asthma, or other illnesses pay more

-The latest GOP health plan backed by Senator Cruz will gut protections for pre-existing conditions, bringing back an era when Texas women or individuals with cancer, asthma, and other illnesses paid more for their insurance — breaking his promise to protect these critical services.
+The latest GOP health plan backed by Senator Corker will gut protections for pre-existing conditions, bringing back an era when Tennessee women or individuals with cancer, asthma, and other illnesses paid more for their insurance — and breaking his promise to protect these critical services.

 From The Washington Post: